ayalamarcelo/pokematch/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 > [!important]
-> Please make sure to update tests as appropriate.
+> Please make sure to update tests as appropriate, thanks.